karanVijayShankar/PatternAnalysis-2024/README.md

 ## Figures and Visualizations
 An example of the model's predictions alongside the original MRI image and the ground truth mask is shown below:
-(To reproduce the example graphs obtained, use the following parameters when training the model:
+(To reproduce the example graphs obtained, use the following parameters when training the model):
 ```bash
 # Initialize learning rate scheduler
     decay_steps = 1000